Meng0625/immcantation/docs/_include/usage.rst

 ..
 End changeo-clone

 ..
-Start changeo-10x

-Usage: changeo-10x [OPTIONS]
-  -s  FASTA or FASTQ sequence file.
-  -a  10X Cell Ranger V(D)J contig annotation CSV file.
-      Must corresponding with the FASTA/FASTQ input file (all, filtered or consensus).
-  -r  Directory containing IMGT-gapped reference germlines.
-      Defaults to /usr/local/share/germlines/imgt/human/vdj when species is human.
-      Defaults to /usr/local/share/germlines/imgt/mouse/vdj when species is mouse.
-  -g  Species name.
-One of human or mouse.
-Defaults to human.
-  -t  Receptor type.
-One of ig or tr.
-Defaults to ig.
-  -x  Distance threshold for clonal assignment.
-Specify "auto" for automatic detection.
-      If unspecified, clonal assignment is not performed.
-  -m  Distance model for clonal assignment.
-      Defaults to the nucleotide Hamming distance model (ham).
-  -b  IgBLAST IGDATA directory, which contains the IgBLAST database, optional_file
-      and auxillary_data directories.
-Defaults to /usr/local/share/igblast.
-  -n  Sample identifier which will be used as the output file prefix.
-      Defaults to a truncated version of the sequence filename.
-  -o  Output directory.
-Will be created if it does not exist.
-      Defaults to a directory matching the sample identifier in the current working directory.
-  -f  Output format.
-One of changeo or airr.
-Defaults to changeo.
-  -p  Number of subprocesses for multiprocessing tools.
-      Defaults to the available cores.
-  -i  Specify to allow partial alignments.
-  -h  This message.

-..
-End changeo-10x

-..
 Start shazam-threshold

 Usage: shazam-threshold [options]

-Options:
 	-d DB, --db=DB
 		Tabulated data file, in Change-O (TAB) or AIRR format (TSV).
 	-m METHOD, --method=METHOD
 		Threshold inferrence to use.
 One of gmm, density, or none.
 		If none, the distance-to-nearest distribution is plotted without threshold detection.
 		Defaults to density.
 	-n NAME, --name=NAME
 		Sample name or run identifier which will be used as the output file prefix.
 		Defaults to a truncated version of the input filename.
 	-o OUTDIR, --outdir=OUTDIR
 		Output directory.
 Will be created if it does not exist.
 		Defaults to the current working directory.
 	-f FORMAT, --format=FORMAT
 		File format.
 One of 'changeo' (default) or 'airr'.
 	-p NPROC, --nproc=NPROC
 		Number of subprocesses for multiprocessing tools.
 		Defaults to the available processing units.
 	--model=MODEL
 		Model to use for the gmm model.
 		One of gamma-gamma, gamma-norm, norm-norm or norm-gamma.
 		Defaults to gamma-gamma.
 	--subsample=SUBSAMPLE
 		Number of distances to downsample the data to before threshold calculation.
 		By default, subsampling is not performed.
 	--repeats=REPEATS
 		Number of times to recalculate.
 		Defaults to 1.
 	-h, --help
 		Show this help message and exit

 ..
 End shazam-threshold